Four signs you need to invest in an energy management system

 To reduce energy consumption and waste across the organisation, widespread engagement and buy-in is crucial.
 If employees can see the benefits of an energy efficiency initiative, they will be more likely to play their part.

 An EMS can help to display energy data – reductions, utilisation, improvement – in an intuitive, interactive and easily accessible way.
 The MRI eSight ENVI Dashboard, for instance, enables users to toggle through energy usage, savings, carbon emissions, meters and sites.

 An energy management system can be a standalone product or a suite of energy management tools in one all-encompassing platform.
 Ultimately, accurate energy data puts you in control, and an EMS is fundamental for your business.

-Realizing potential energy savings is easier with the support and expertise of a trusted EMS provider.
+Realising potential energy savings is easier with the support and expertise of a trusted EMS provider.
 MRI Software has helped focus energy management goals and implement intelligent energy solutions for businesses globally for 20 years.
-With proven success in nearly every major sector, MRI eSight energy management software is the driving force for your energy saving projects, enabling organizations to save time, establish clear strategies and achieve energy management goals.
+With proven success in nearly every major sector, MRI eSight is the driving force for your energy saving projects, enabling organisations to save time, establish clear strategies and achieve energy management goals.

 Leading telecommunications company leverages MRI eSight’s central services for agile, insightful energy cost management

 Business Challenge A leading, multinational telecommunications company was having trouble tracking its energy usage across 65,000 sites.
 As a result of a recent 5G expansion, there was a dramatic increase in the demand for the power needed to operate